procurement strategy

 Global Sourcing

+With the international economy's increasing significance, companies are forced to explore alternative source markets to optimize costs and maximize profits.
+Global sourcing is a way to find the optimal offer.
 It’s also a possibility to use international expertise and technology that may be unavailable in the company's home country.

-• Complex supply chain;
+• Complex supply chains;

-• Long delivery time;
+• Long delivery time and complex logistics

 Green Purchasing

-It’s based on recruiting new suppliers with a green philosophy or optimizing the existing network of suppliers and encouraging them to comply with the green approach.
+Companies prioritize purchases from suppliers that follow sustainable production procedures and offer goods produced with minimal environmental impact.
+The strategy is based on recruiting new suppliers with a green company philosophy or optimizing the existing network of suppliers and encouraging them to comply with the green approach.

 Corporate Social Responsibility